-Always thrifty, Pinkerton thought that he could save some money by not paying someone else for poles to make barrel hoops.
-Before long, he found a small deserted island in the middle of the Fox River and rowed out to cut down a supply of his own.
+Making barrels once again, he quickly gained control of the market due to the superior quality and low prices of his product.
+Always thrifty, Pinkerton thought he could save some money by not paying someone else for poles to make barrel hoops.
+Before long, he found a small deserted island in the middle of the Fox River and rowed out to cut down his own supply.

-However, when he got to the island he found signs that someone had been there and knowing that counterfeiters had been working in the area, he wondered if the island might be their hideout.
+However, when he got to the island, he found signs that someone had been there, and knowing that counterfeiters had been working in the area, he wondered if the island might be their hideout.

 In 1861, while investigating a railway case, the agency uncovered an assassination plot against Abraham Lincoln, where conspirators intended to kill Lincoln in Baltimore during a stop on his way to his inauguration.
 However, with Pinkerton’s warning, Lincoln’s itinerary was changed.
 During the Civil War, President Lincoln hired the Pinkerton Detective Agency to organize a “secret service” to obtain military information on the Confederates and sometimes act as Lincoln’s bodyguard.
 Working diligently, Allan Pinkerton traveled under the pseudonym of “Major E.J.
 Allen.”

-On their three story Chicago building, their logo, a black and white eye, claimed “We Never Sleep.”
+On their three-story Chicago building, their logo, a black and white eye, claimed: “We Never Sleep.”
 This was the origin of the term “private eye.”

 When Robert Pinkerton died in 1868, Allan assumed full control of the Pinkerton Detective Agency.
-However, just a year later, in the autumn of 1869, Allan suffered a paralyzing stroke which nearly killed him.
+However, just a year later, in the autumn of 1869, Allan suffered a paralyzing stroke that nearly killed him.
 Both Robert and Allan’s sons then took on most of the responsibilities of running the business.
 However, there was rivalry between them, and the agency struggled without leadership.
 At the same time, the agency began to suffer financially.

 Despite the challenges, by the early 1870s, the agency had the world’s largest collection of mug shots and a “criminal database.”
-During the height of its existence, the Pinkertons had more agents than the standing army of the United States of America, causing the state of Ohio to outlaw the agency, due to the possibility of its being hired out as a “private army” or militia.
+During the height of its existence, the Pinkertons had more agents than the standing army of the United States of America, causing the state of Ohio to outlaw the agency due to the possibility of its being hired out as a “private army” or militia.

-Fortunes were to decrease once again for the agency when, in 1871, Chicago suffered the Great Fire which began on the evening of October 7th.
+Fortunes were to decrease once again for the agency when, in 1871, Chicago suffered the Great Fire, which began on the evening of October 7.
 Before it burned itself out three days later, the entire business district was destroyed, including the Pinkerton buildings and many of their records.
-When the fire was finally extinguished, martial law was declared in Chicago and guards from the Pinkerton Detective Agency were hired to prevent looting.
+When the fire was finally extinguished, martial law was declared in Chicago, and guards from the Pinkerton Detective Agency were hired to prevent looting.
 Robert’s widow, Alice Isabella Pinkerton, and his dependents were also left homeless.
 When she approached Allan for assistance, he encouraged them to return to Great Britain.
 Offering to pay for the journey, Alice and her sons accepted his offer and sailed for Liverpool, leaving the agency entirely in the hands of Allan and his sons.